r2025988/letmetry/README.md

 # letmetry
-I 'am going to do it no matter what happens next.
+I 'am going to do  (wow) it no matter what happens next. what a change